 Lake Haiyaha is one of alpine/subalpine lakes in the Bear Lake area.
 Nestled deep in the woods, the place astounds with its rugged shores and remarkable views of 12,486-foot Otis Peak, 12,713-foot Hallett Peak, the Sharkstooth, and Chaos Canyon, located between the biggest summits.

-- Distance: 2.2-mile, one-way hike (as the sign by the trailhead says)
+- Distance: 2.2-mile, one-way hike (as the sign at the trailhead says)

 - Elevation Gain: 745 feet

 - Difficulty: Moderate to strenuous near the second trail junction